 Hugh received his J.D. from New York University School of Law, where he was Editor-in-Chief of the NYU Review of Law & Social Change and a Root-Tilden-Kern Public Interest Scholar.
 Hugh received his B.A. in American Studies from Yale University.
 Before law school, Hugh was a community and political organizer with UNITE HERE in Connecticut and Rhode Island, and an associate at BerlinRosen Public Affairs.

-Hugh is currently admitted to practice law in New York.
+Hugh is currently admitted to practice law in New York and Connecticut.
 He speaks French and Spanish.

 Hugh is regularly interviewed as an expert on forced arbitration and related legal issues.
 He has been quoted in publications including the New York Times, the Washington Post, Law360, and Bloomberg Law and has appeared on Good Day New York.

-Hugh lives with his fiancé Jacob in Queens.
+Hugh lives with his fiancé Jacob, and their puppy Enzo, in Queens.

 In Croson’s Wake: Affirmative Action, Local Hiring, and the Ongoing Struggle to Diversify America’s Building & Construction Trades (article for the Berkeley Journal of Employment & Labor Law, 2019)